A Banana Grown At Subzero Temps Also Has An Edible Peel

 Setsuzo Tanaka wanted to bring back the richer, sweeter Gros Michel, and he wanted to grow it pesticide-free.
 In some ways, that was the trickiest part of his project.
 While Gros Michel bananas are still around on some farms, they're just as susceptible to fungus as ever.

 Disease threatens the Cavendish banana, too.
-A similar fungal strain to Panama disease, called Tropical Race 4, has decimated banana crops in the recent years.
+A similar fungal strain to Panama disease, called Tropical Race 4, has decimated banana crops in recent years.
 So conventional banana cultivation relies on a mix of fungicides, herbicides and nematocides, says Carla Ng, an environmental engineer at the University of Pittsburgh who has studied pesticide runoff from banana farms.

 Ng says that the levels of pesticides that wind up in your banana are regulated to be within a safe range for consumption.
 But her research has found that pesticides sprayed on conventional banana crops can put surrounding ecosystems at risk.